 Pizza Hut is one of the largest casual dining restaurant chains in Europe.
 Inspired by the Mediterranean cuisine, it promotes the idea of having a good time while enjoying a meal together with family and friends.
 It is also the biggest brand in the Polish casual dining segment in terms of sales and the number of transactions.
-Pizza Hut's strong position is the effect of a consistently implemented "Pizza and much more!" strategy which consists in extending the brand's offer by adding new categories such as pastas, salads, desserts and starters while retaining the position of a leader and "pizza expert".
+Pizza Hut's strong position is the effect of a consistently implemented "Pizza and much more!" strategy which consists in extending the brand's offer by adding new categories such as pastas, salads, desserts and ince the position of a land to be adding the position of the land to be adding the position of the position.

+starters while retaining the position of a leader and "pizza expert".